 The US is the largest donor to nutrition globally; funding is mainly provided through US global health and food security programs

-In line with Feed the Future’s operational approach, USAID leads the US’ nutrition efforts.
+The US is the single largest donor to global nutrition efforts, disbursing US$3.2 billion in 2016 for both nutrition-specific and nutrition-sensitive interventions (see box), according to the Global Nutrition Reports from 2014-2018.
+USAID leads the US’ nutrition efforts.
 There are several key documents that guide the US government’s work on nutrition:

 USAID leads nutrition efforts, coordinating a ‘whole-of-government’ approach